VGovorin/middle.messenger.praktikum.yandex/README.md

 Open [http://localhost:5173](http://localhost:5173) with your browser to see the result.

 - `npm install` — install dependency,
-- `npm run build` - stable version build.
+- `npm run start` - stable version build.

 ## Learn More